Geography of Alaska

 Alaska occupies the northwestern portion of the North American continent and is bordered only by Canada on the east.
 It is one of two U.S. states not bordered by another state; Hawaii is the other.
 Alaska has more ocean coastline than all of the other U.S. states combined.
-About 500 mi of Canadian territory separate Alaska from Washington state.
-Alaska is thus an exclave of the United States that is part of the continental U.S. and the U.S. West Coast, but is not part of the contiguous U.S. Alaska is also the only state, other than Hawaii, whose capital city is accessible only via ship or air, because no roads connect Juneau to the rest of the continent.
+About 500 mi of Canadian territory, consisting of British Columbia, separate Alaska from the U.S. state of Washington.
+Alaska is thus an exclave of the United States that is part of the Continental United States and the U.S. West Coast, but is not part of the Contiguous United States.

-The state is bordered by Yukon and British Columbia, Canada to the east, the Gulf of Alaska and the Pacific Ocean to the south, Russia (Chukotka Autonomous Okrug), Bering Sea, the Bering Strait, and Chukchi Sea to the west, and the Beaufort Sea and the Arctic Ocean to the north.
+The state is bordered by Yukon and British Columbia, Canada to the east, the Gulf of Alaska and the Pacific Ocean to the south, Russia (Chukotka Autonomous Okrug), Bering Sea, the Bering Strait, and the Chukchi Sea to the west, and the Beaufort Sea and the Arctic Ocean to the north.